chirag640/truck-expense/README.md

    ```bash
    flutter pub get
    ```
+4. Configure Firebase:
+   - Set up a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
+   - Add Android and iOS apps to the Firebase project.
+   - Replace the `firebase_options.dart` file with your Firebase configuration.
-4. Run the app:
+5. Run the app:
    ```bash
    flutter run
    ```

+---

+## Dependencies

+- **Flutter**: Framework for building the app.
+- **Firebase**: Backend services for authentication, Firestore, and storage.
+- **Cloud Firestore**: Database for storing truck and expense data.
+- **Shared Preferences**: For storing user session data locally.
+- **Intl**: For date and number formatting.

+---

+## How to Use

+1. **Sign Up/Login**: Create an account or log in using the authentication system.
+2. **Add a Truck**: Click the "+" button on the home screen to add a new truck.
+Provide details like registration number, model, and capacity.
+3. **View Truck Details**: Tap on a truck to view its trip expenses and overall profit/loss.
+4. **Add Expense**: Click the "+" button on the truck expense page to add a new trip expense.
+Fill in details like trip distance, diesel cost, toll charges, and freight income.
+5. **Search Trips**: Use the search bar on the truck expense page to find trips by "from" or "to" locations.
+6. **View Monthly Report**: Navigate to the "Reports" section to view a graphical summary of profits and losses for a selected month.
+7. **Logout**: Use the logout button in the home screen to securely log out of your account.

+---

 ## Firebase Configuration

 This app uses Firebase for backend services.
-Ensure you have configured Firebase for your project:
+Follow these steps to configure Firebase:

-1. Set up a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
+1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
 2. Add your Android and iOS apps to the Firebase project.
+3. Download the `google-services.json` file for Android and `GoogleService-Info.plist` for iOS.
+4. Place these files in the respective directories:
+   - `android/app/` for `google-services.json`
+   - `ios/Runner/` for `GoogleService-Info.plist`
-3. Replace the `firebase_options.dart` file with your Firebase configuration.
+5. Replace the `firebase_options.dart` file in the project with your Firebase configuration.

-## Dependencies

-- **Flutter**: The app is built using Flutter.
-- **Firebase**: Used for backend services like Firestore.
-- **Cloud Firestore**: For storing truck and expense data.
+---

-## How to Use
+## Roadmap

-1. **Add a Truck**: Click the "+" button on the home screen to add a new truck.
-2. **View Truck Details**: Click on a truck to view its trip expenses.
-3. **Add Expense**: Click the "+" button on the truck expense page to add a new trip expense.
-4. **Search Trips**: Use the search bar to find trips by "from" or "to" locations.
-5. **View Monthly Report**: Check the monthly report section for a summary of profits or losses.
+- **Upcoming Features**:
+  - Integration with GPS for automatic trip distance calculation.
+  - Push notifications for reminders and updates.
+  - Advanced analytics for expense trends and predictions.

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

 ## Author